japanoise/neo-dotfiles/README.md

 Starting from scratch rather than doing a messy clearup; my old dotfiles repo is full of now useless crap.

+On MacOS, you will need to have coreutils installed via e.g. homebrew.
+Sorry.
+Other dependencies are git, m4, other shit idk read scripts before you run them.

 Run the install-*.sh scripts to install the components.

 For contributing, this will get the pre-commit hook set up: